-Subject to meeting the relevant CPD requirements, you can make your application as at your usual renewal date or submit your application early.
-See clause 3.4 of the Scheme sets out the process but in short you can make your application three months before the date your renewal certificate is due: if you submit your application earlier than that it will be treated as if it had been made three months before the date the renewal certificate is due.
+Subject to meeting the CPD requirements for the CPD year you specify on your application form, you can make your application as at your usual renewal date or submit your application early.
+See clause 3.4 of the Scheme sets out the process but in short the earliest you can make your application early is 3 months before the date your renewal certificate is due: if you submit your application earlier than that it will be treated as if it were made as at the date 3 months before your renewal certificate is due.